larsid/netfl/README.md

 - `DeviceResource`: Represents a server or client device (CPU, memory, bandwidth)
 - `ClusterResource`: Groups devices into clusters (cloud, edge, etc.)

-Use `NetflExperiment` to assemble the task and resources:
+Use `FLExperiment` to assemble the experiment:

 1. Create the network, device, and cluster resources
 2. Instantiate the experiment with a name, task, and cluster resources